 How the EPC's work programme is defined

-At the end of each year, the Governing Board adopts an annual work programme for the coming year, based on a proposal from the Management Team following discussions in the Advisory Council.
+At the end of each year, the Governing Board adopts an annual work programme for the coming year, based on a proposal from the Management Team following discussions in the Strategic Council.